How to Read Stock Charts

 - If you hold your stocks in a taxable account, you will need to pay capital gains tax every time you sell a stock at a profit.
 These taxes will reduce your total return, possibly enough to offset the benefits of avoiding price decreases.

-- Very few people have made money by timing the market or individual stock prices in the long The time period over which you re-pay the loan More.
+- Very few people have made money by timing the market or individual stock prices in the long term.
 Using technical analysis as the sole basis for your trading decisions is essentially a form of timing the market.

 - Technical analysis can’t anticipate world events, such as the events of September 11, 2001, or the COVID-19 pandemic in 2020.